numq/voice-activity-detection/README.md

 - Call `minimumInputSize` to get the audio producer buffer size for real-time detection

-- Call `detect` passing the input data, sample rate, and number of channels as arguments
+- Call `detect` passing the input data, number of channels and sample rate as arguments

 - Call `reset` to reset the internal state - for example when the audio source changes